Please confirm topic selection

 • ETIOLOGY

-• Cervical rheumatoid spondylitis includes three main patterns of instability
+• Cervical rheumatoid spondylitis presents with 3 main patterns of instability

 • atlantoaxial subluxation